 On the night of May 1, 1979, the St. Louis Cardinals were playing the Houston Astros at Busch Stadium in St. Louis.
 Roger Freed, the Cardinals’ much-traveled first baseman-outfielder, had been restless, relegated to pinch-hitting duty in the first month of the season.
 Like many pinch hitters, he was unable to find his stroke, but was expected to come through when the team needed a key hit.
-He had failed in five previous at bats, except for a walk.
+He had failed in five previous at bats, garnering only a walk.
 Freed had also been reading that he might be demoted if the Cardinals decided they needed another pitcher.
 “I talked to Roger before the game and told him we weren’t going to move him,” said manager Ken Boyer.
 “I told him to relax and keep swinging.
 Roger realizes his role as a pinch hitter.
 It’s not an easy job coming off the bench and getting just one chance, but I believe he has the ideal mental attitude to do the job for us.”1 (Unfortunately for Freed, Boyer changed his mind later in the season.)

 As the night wore on, the Astros and Cards found themselves in a 3-3 tie as the game reached the 11th inning.
 The Astros went ahead it in the top of the frame, scoring three runs – one of them courtesy of a double off the bat of Houston relief pitcher Joe Sambito.
 Sambito, one of the best relievers in the game, collected 22 saves to go with an earned-run average of 1.77 in 63 relief appearances that season, but on this night, he let the Cardinals load the bases in the bottom of the 11th as he surrendered two walks and a single by center fielder Tony Scott.
 True to his word, Boyer called on Freed to pinch-hit for left fielder Jerry Mumphrey.
 After working the count full, Freed blasted a grand slam, the ball clearing the wall in left-center field, delivering a 7-6 win for St. Louis.
 The few fans remaining from the sparse attendance of 6,349 cheered wildly.
 “This is the biggest, most pleasing experience anyone could have in a lifetime,” said Freed.
 “Something like this really makes me feel like a part of the ballclub -- like I’m an asset to the team.
 You get to feeling like dead weight when you’re not contributing in some way.”2